 There is great power and reassurance in looking back at our life and connecting all the threads – the events, people, circumstances, interests – that were woven together to form a strong, lacy mesh.
 A mesh which later served as a safety net when we fell through darkness with only trust, and our bid for a whole, honest life, to hold onto.

 A decade ago I belted out Move On each and every time I drove anywhere.
 It made me happy in a profound way.
 Tears tingled beneath my lids, but not due to sadness.
 I was hearing the whispers of a destiny I had no idea awaited me.
 I felt connected to something I was only just beginning to recognize and it was, unbeknownst to me, a subconscious programming.
-Part of a powerful, massive roller in the ocean, pushing me toward making a break, some years later, for authenticity and truth.
+Part of a powerful, massive wave pushing me toward making a break, some years later, for authenticity and truth.

 Quite an achievement for an ABBA song.